-Istanbul attack: Manhunt continues for shooter
+Istanbul nightclub attack: ISIS claims responsibility

 - Of 39 killed, 27 were foreigners, 11 were locals.
 One remains unidentified

-Istanbul (CNN)Turkish authorities continue to hunt for the man responsible for the deaths of at least 39 club patrons and staff in a brutal New Year's attack at an upscale Istanbul nightclub.
+Istanbul (CNN)Terror group ISIS has claimed responsibility for the deadly New Year's attack that left at least 39 club patrons and staff dead at an upscale Istanbul nightclub.

+"In continuation of the blessed operations which ISIS carries out against Turkey, a soldier of the brave caliphate attacked one of the most popular nightclubs while Christians were celebrating their holiday," a statement posted to Twitter reads.

+The claim, which comes a day and a half after the attack, cannot independently be verified by CNN -- ISIS did not provide sufficient evidence to prove that the attacker carried out the attack on its behalf.

 The victims hailed from 14 countries, according to Turkey's semi-official news agency Anadolu, including India, Morocco, Jordan, Canada, Russia, Tunisia, Saudi Arabia and Kuwait.